-The ACR limit setting table is used to set the standard value, upper and lower limit, multi-frequency and multi-level of ACR.
+The ACR limit setting table is used to configure the standard value, upper and lower limit, multi-frequency and multi-level of ACR.

-Touch the ACR limit setting table, or move the cursor to the ACR limit setting area, and use the numeric keys, corresponding magnification or [ENTER] key to set.
+Touch the ACR limit setting table, or move the cursor to the ACR limit setting area, and use the numeric keys, corresponding magnification and the [ENTER] key to set.

-The magnification corresponding to ACR is M, k, $\mu$ , m, and the [ENTER] key is x1.
+The magnification options corresponding to ACR are M, k, μ , m, and the [ENTER] key is x1.